 What are the chances of getting a job?

 Demand for early childhood teachers is expected to continue to grow due to a shortage of qualified and experienced early childhood teachers.
 One reason for this is that there are a limited places for early childhood teachers to study, so less graduates are entering the workforce.
 There are also gaps left by many early childhood teachers leaving or retiring.

-Strong demand for speakers of Māori or Pasifika languages
+Strong demand for speakers of te reo Māori and Pacific languages

-Demand for early childhood teachers who speak and teach te reo Māori or Pasifika languages is strong.
-Teach NZ offer scholarships to speakers of te reo Māori and Pasifika languages to encourage them to train as early childhood teachers.
+Demand for early childhood teachers who speak and teach te reo Māori or Pacific languages is strong.
+Teach NZ offer scholarships to speakers of te reo Māori and Pacific languages to encourage them to train as early childhood teachers.